Stereoscopic display systems features , advantages and disadvantages

 Stereoscopic display disadvantages

-It causes distortion in the scale of an image with the changes in viewing distance , Binocular parallax produces eye strain , binocular parallax & the focus adjustment cannot be realized exactly , If you use a series of fine vertical bars or lenses to direct the two images correctly to each eye , It causes Eye fatigue & Dizziness .
+It distorts the scale of an image with the changes in viewing distance, Binocular parallax produces eye strain, binocular parallax & the focus adjustment cannot be realized exactly, If you use a series of fine vertical bars or lenses to direct the two images correctly to each eye, It causes Eye fatigue and Dizziness.